Nepal Tours 2019

 BOTH trips use Classic Enfield 500cc Bulletts, and include the bike rental, all fuel, all accommodation, most meals, 4×4 back-up vehicle, excellent (& essential!)
 Royal Enfield Mechanic and 3 more Nepalese support crew.
-We hope to acquire some brand new Enfield “Himalaya” motorcycles at some point in the future.
+We now have to the option to use the brand new, Enfield “Himalaya” motorcycles.
+We used these on the 2018 tour.

 Comfortable, “tourist class” accommodation is used in Kathmandu, Pokhara and the Chitwan.
 But on both versions of the trip, the lodgings in the high mountains are a little more basic.